Participatory culture: Social media and politics

-Social media have become a huge factor in politics and civics in not just elections, but gaining funds, spreading information, getting legislation and petition support, and other political activities.
-Social media make it easier for the public to make an impact and participate in politics.
-A study that showed the connection between Facebook messages among friends and how these messages have influenced political expression, voting, and information seeking in the 2012 United States presidential election.
+Social media has become a huge factor in politics and civics in elections, fundraising, spreading information, getting support for legislation and petitions, and other political activities.
 Social media mobilizes people easily and effectively, and does the same for the circulation of information.
-These can accomplish political goals such as gaining support for legislation, but social media can also greatly influence elections.
-The impact social media can have on elections was shown in the 2016 United States presidential election, hundreds of fake news stories about candidates were shared on Facebook tens of millions of times.
-Some people do not recognize fake news and vote based on false information.
+The impact that social media can have on elections was shown in the 2016 United States presidential election; hundreds of fake news stories about candidates were shared on Facebook tens of millions of times.
+Some people get deceived by fake news and vote based on false information.